 Suggested donation: $10/$8 for members

-The theme of our next Wine & Critique, on September 19th, will be “September.”
+The next Wine & Critique will be held on November 21st and the theme is RAIN.
 Please visit the Wine & Critique website for more, including details on how you can submit work for the monthly contest.
 Please note that to be eligible for the contest, the photographer must be present to discuss their work.